yugabyte/yugabyte-db/docs/content/preview/integrations/jaeger.md

 {{< note title = "Note">}}

-Following steps are for testing purpose only, for production deployment refer to [Jaeger documentation](https://www.jaegertracing.io/docs/1.18/).
+The following example is for testing purposes only.
+For production deployment, refer to the [Jaeger documentation](https://www.jaegertracing.io/docs/1.18/).

 {{< /note >}}